CameronNemo/upstart-jobs/README.md

 ### basic: bring up Upstart bridges

+During the basic checkpoint, the system logging daemon, the DNS server, and most of Upstart's bridges will be brought up.

-Upstart provides extensibility through the use of bridges.
+Upstart provides extensibility through the use of its bridges.
 Any privileged process may emit Upstart events, and the `file` and `socket` events are emitted exclusively by Upstart bridges.

 ### multiuser

+Common services will likely be a part of this checkpoint.
+They can assume the basic checkpoint to have reached, and should not need to specify any network, DNS, syslog, filesystem, or other events to rely on those resources being available.

 #### syslog

+This is a domain specific checkpoint that is intended to be hooked into by any logging services that wish to be considered a part of the basic checkpoint.
+At boot, these logging services will be prioritized higher than multiuser services.

 #### nss-lookup (named)

+Daemons that provide name resolution should hook into this checkpoint.

 #### rc

+The rc system is invoked after the multiuser checkpoint, and any services that are a part of it, are completely started.

 #### single user mode

+Single user rc scripts are not invoked.
+All single user and early boot services must be started through Upstart jobs.

 ### login